 - Bird Watching

 - National Park

 - Water Activities

 - Wild Swimming

 - Opening Times: open year-round; usually closed Christmas and New Year

 Price per room based on two sharing, including breakfast

-Minimum two night stay, £20 per room supplement for single night stay
+Minimum two night stay, single nights possible from Monday to Thursday for £20 supplement per room

 Evening meal - £25 per person